About the Arizona Wine Growers Association

 Arizona’s vineyard owners are a diverse group.
 There are insurance agents, lawyers, airline pilots, engineers, former college professors, a Hollywood movie producer, a rock star and medical professionals.
 Some of our grape growers also grow other crops such as pistachios and pecans.
 Wine professionals from other states are finding Arizona’s wine industry to be an attractive investment and are planning new vineyards in the state.

-An American Viticulture Area or AVA is defined by the US Treasury Department's Bureau of Alcohol, Tobacco and Firearms as having a unique climate, soil and physical features which distinguish it from surrounding areas.
-Arizona currently has one AVA.
-This viticultural appellation can be found southeast of Tucson in Sonoita.
+An American Viticulture Area or AVA is defined by the US Treasury Department’s Bureau of Alcohol, Tobacco and Firearms as having a unique climate, soil and physical features which distinguish it from surrounding areas.
+Arizona currently has two AVAs.
+These viticultural appellations can be found southeast of Tucson in Sonoita and east of Tucson in Willcox.

 Some Interesting Wine Facts